san-sei/documents/content/en/docs/administration/createworkspace.md

     <img src="/images/vendor/Panel/workspace/A5.png" class="doc-img-frame">
 </p>

-<p class="note-body"><span style="font-weight:bold;">Note:</span> Once your Contactless Card has been registered, an email containing a 4 digit pin will be sent you.
-You will need this pin when you want to login to your panel using Contactless Card.
-You have to go to login page, touch your security key and then enter the pin to login to your panel.</p>
+<p class="note-body"><span style="font-weight:bold;">Note:</span> Once your Contactless Card has been registered, an email containing a 4 digit PIN will be sent you.
+You will need this PIN when you want to login to your panel using Contactless Card.
+You have to go to login page, touch your security key and then enter the PIN to login to your panel.</p>

 <div class="step-row-container">
   <div class="step-column bullet-container">